Michael Prysner: Activism

+Iran war

+After the start of the Iran war in February 2026, Prysner reported that the CCW started receiving hundreds of conscientious objector applications from active-duty members of the military—a sharp rise compared to previous years when only about 50 applications were received annually—and that troops were telling the organization that they do not want to be involved in a war that does not align with their values.
+He cited the Minab school attack as the most popular reason provided by service members for filing their applications.

+On April 20, 2026, Prysner was among the dozens of veterans and military family members who were arrested for occupying the Cannon House Office Building while protesting the war.
+Just before being arrested, he termed the war "deeply unpopular" and "a crisis" for Trump's administration while encouraging conscientious objection among service members.

 Media production

 Prysner is a producer and co-writer for the program The Empire Files, with his wife Abby Martin.
 English-language Telesur canceled the show in 2018, and it later moved to a web publishing model.
 Prysner, Martin, and other Telesur contract journalists had their funding blocked by the application of U.S. sanctions against Venezuela.
 Academic Stuart Davis cites the cancellation as an example of how United States sanctions hamper public funding of media production in Venezuela.

 Prysner performed the rap "Skit 6" on Lowkey's album Soundtrack to the Struggle.

 As of 2021, he hosted the Eyes Left podcast with former US Army Cadet and Afghanistan War veteran Spenser Rapone.

 Personal life

-Prysner is married to journalist Abby Martin.
-They have two children.
+Prysner is married to journalist Abby Martin; they have two children together.